 8. Are biblical instances of God's judgment upon nations rare or common events?

 9. Is God's judgment upon nations often linked to the land of Israel or the way those nations treated the nation of Israel?

 10. Does God as Creator have a right to judge people and nations?

 There are Bible verses in which God commanded dispossession or destruction of the inhabitants of Canaan.
 Some view that as genocide because they're angry at God for other reasons.
 God's intent was to judge some nations and their pagan culture by driving out the individuals who made up the nation and pagan culture.

-God knew that pagan nations, left undisturbed and unconverted, would cause continual trouble for the children of Israel.
-That is why God continually warned Israel to drive out the inhabitants of Canaan, to not intermarry with pagans, to not worship pagan gods, to not forsake the true God.
-Accusing God of genocide in this situation is anachronism in my opinion, reading modern politically correct moral beliefs into thirty-five hundred year old historical situations.
+God knew that pagan nations, left unconverted and undisturbed, would cause continual trouble for the children of Israel.
+That is why God repeatedly warned Israel to drive out the inhabitants of Canaan, to not intermarry with pagans, to not worship pagan gods, to not forsake the true God.
+Accusing God of genocide in this situation is anachronism in my opinion, reading modern politically correct beliefs into thirty-five hundred year old historical situations.